dubaua/dicepack/README.md

 ## Random numbers source

 Library uses `Math.random` as random numbers source.
-Yes, its implementations are highly periodic, and poor sources of random numbers, but its fast.
+Yes, its implementations are highly periodic, and poor sources of random numbers, but it is fast.